The right agitator solution for highly viscous slurry was found by combining lab and CFD results

 While bioethanol plants are usually thought of in terms of energy production, their agitator solutions must consume as little power as possible and with reasonable investment costs.

 Even a simple scale-up or scale-down in the bioethanol process can cause risks in the choice, design or combination of agitators.

-The full mechanical and process design for the largest biogas fermenters or saccharification processes in bioethanol plants can be simulated reliable by combining lab and CFD were results.
+The full mechanical and process design for the largest biogas fermenters or saccharification processes in bioethanol plants can be simulated reliably by combining lab and CFD results.